 ESBS, Flow Vanes, and VBS.

-*In 2021, install screens by March 1 in at least the first three operational units in the priority order (Table LWG-5).
+Remove ESBSs beginning on Monday of the third week of December.
 Within a week after removing ESBSs for winter maintenance, or as soon as practical, inspect for juvenile salmonid mortalities and all other incidental fish mortalities.
 Count all mortalities, or otherwise estimate, for each ESBS and report to CENWW-OD-T.

 Complete maintenance on all screens.